amankumarconnect/OTP-Attendance/README.md

 student page 1 - classes (input studentId to show) student page 2 - date with present/absent status student page 3 - today page shows option to input otp to mark attendance

+Two choices
+code generated in frontend and updated in database via api call code generated in backend, saved to database

+code get by api call to database code get by api call to database